-9 In addition to external lawyers, which advisers might a buyer or a seller customarily appoint to assist with a transaction?
+In addition to external lawyers, which advisers might a buyer or a seller customarily appoint to assist with a transaction?
 Are there any typical terms of appointment of such advisers?

-Parties generally appoint a financial adviser and accountants, while strategy and business consultants may also be engaged to conduct commercial due diligence.
+Parties generally appoint a transaction adviser or an investment bank; a financial or accounting adviser; and - unless covered by the law firm - tax advisers, while strategy and business consultants may also be engaged to conduct commercial due diligence.
 For issues of listed securities, public relations advisers are often appointed to coordinate announcements that may have to be made to the capital markets.

 Most professional advisers have standard terms of engagement that will be applied.
 Fees will typically depend on the value and complexity of the deal, its timing and the work product required.
-A buyer's advisory fees may add up to several percentage points of the deal value.
+A buyer's aggregate advisory fees may add up to several percentage points of the deal value.